stan-dev/cmdstanr/README.md

 #### Installing the R package

-You can install the latest beta release of the **cmdstanr** R package with
+You can install the latest release of the **cmdstanr** R package with

 ```r
 # we recommend running this in a fresh R session or restarting your current session